-- Low red blood cells (anaemia) is a side effect of some treatments for lymphoma.
+Anaemia is a side effect of some treatments for lymphoma.
 It can also happen if you have lymphoma in the bone marrow.
-Anaemia lowers the amount of oxygen in your blood, making you feel tired and short of breath.
-High intensity physical activity may therefore be more difficult and you may need to reduce the amount of this type of exercise that you do.
-If you experience these symptoms and they do not improve, speak to a member of your medical team as you may need treatment.
+Anaemia lowers the amount of oxygen in your blood, making you tired and short of breath.
+This might affect which types and intensity of physical activity is suitable for you.

 We offer below some general information about some of the questions people affected by lymphoma often ask about exercise.
 Speak to your clinical nurse specialist for guidance specific to your situation.

-Doing less physical activity can lead to muscle weakness and fatigue.
+Not taking much physical activity can lead to muscle weakness and fatigue.
 Some people get into a cycle of doing less activity, feeling more tired, so doing less activity and so on.
 Try to keep up your physical activity levels so that you can continue with your normal activities and to help with your emotional wellbeing.

-It is important to realise, however, that you might not be able to do as much physical activity now compared with before you had lymphoma.
-For some people, it can take a year or two before feeling fully back to how they were before having lymphoma.
-Build in regular breaks and give yourself enough time to recuperate afterwards.
+- Be kind to yourself – you might not be able to do as much physical activity now compared with before you had lymphoma.
+For some people, it can take a year or two before feeling fully back to how they were before having lymphoma, so try to show yourself patience.

-Have a ‘rest day’ between any days that you do high intensity physical activity, where you take only gentler physical activity exercise.
+- Have regular breaks and give yourself enough time to recuperate afterwards.
+This should include a ‘rest day’ between any days that you do higher intensity physical activity, when you take more gentle physical activity instead.

 Can physical activity help my recovery from treatment?